platformsh-templates/bigfoot-multiapp/README.md

 <h3 align="center">Help us keep top-notch templates!</h3>

-Every one of our templates is open source, and they're important resources for users trying to deploy to Platform.sh for the first time or better understand the platform.
+Every one of our templates is open source, and they're important resources for users trying to deploy to Upsun for the first time or better understand the platform.
 They act as getting started guides, but also contain a number of helpful tips and best practices when working with certain languages and frameworks.

 See something that's wrong with this template that needs to be fixed?
 Something in the documentation unclear or missing?
 Let us know!